Chuba Hubbard Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Season Stats

-- Hubbard has run for a team-leading 564 yards on 163 attempts (35.3 yards per game) while scoring five touchdowns.
+- Hubbard has churned out a team-best 564 rushing yards (35.3 per game) with five touchdowns.

 - He's also caught 23 passes for 166 yards (10.4 per game).